geraldotech/CheatSheets/Docker.md

   - start in container `docker start MyReact` or `docker start <containerID>`
   -  ls a container `docker exec reactapp ls`
   -  bash a container `docker exec -it reactapp sh`
-  -  volume container`docker run --name 'reactDirAdd3' -d -p 4000:4000 -v $(pwd)/volume:/app ggreact2`
+  -  volume container using -v `docker run  -d --name 'aula03' -p 4000:4000 -v myvol3:/app ggreact2`
-  - since alpine by default not have a bin/bash teste navigate with ls,cat in  `docker exec -it devtest2 sh`
+  - since alpine by default not have a bin/bash teste navigate with ls, cat in  `docker exec -it devtest2 sh`

 How open current container in vscode ?
 Create interative and bash version?

 **Tem que passar -d no run, n pode adicionar no docker start**

-### Volume
+- ## **Volume**

 Fazendo as dados persistentes